waqarabbas123/JavaScript-simple-projects/README.md

 # javascript simple projects
-Using the logic of javascript i can make a simpple project like that
+Using the logic of javascript we make a  simple projects like that
         simple calculator , to-do-list , and more .